Splitboard Trips and Courses

 Nika and his family will out-do themselves in welcoming you to their family home.
 Here we’ll also have lunch and dinner – brace yourselves, this is Georgia and the food hospitality is next level.

-Having experienced a hit of authentic Georgian culture, we’ll spend the night there before making the onward journey to camp.
-Early on Sunday morning we’ll jump into their super cool vintage military jeeps and head off.
+Having experienced a hit of Georgian culture, we’ll spend the night there before making the onward journey to camp.
+Early on the Sunday morning we’ll jump into their old 4×4 decomissioned military jeeps and head off.

-We’ll be returning to the Racha region and our remote basecamp accommodation situated at 1850m in the stunning Caucasus mountains.
-The unique camp set-up allows us to start splitboarding from the tent door to access the varied freeride terrain that this zone boasts.
+We’ll be situated in the Racha region, our basecamp accommodation is situated at 1850m surrounded by the stunning Caucasus mountains and we splitboard from the camp door to access the varied freeride terrain that this zone boasts.

 The camp is only accessible on foot or by skidoo.
-There is no road.
-Did we mention that it’s remote?
-On arrival at the camp trailhead we’ll use the camp skidoo to transport our main bags up to it and make the 600m ascent ourselves on splits.
-When we get there we’ll unpack, have lunch, fire up the wood burners in the tents and go for a small skin to practice with transceivers and refresh on search & rescue techniques.
+There is no road up there so on arrival at the camp trailhead we’ll use skidoos to transport our main bags up there and make the 600m ascent ourselves on splits.
+When we get there we’ll unpack, have lunch, fire up the fuel powered heaters in the tents and go for a short tour, practice with transceivers and refresh on search & rescue techniques.

 Yup, Russian made, surprisingly spacious winterised sleeping modules that have been designed for extreme weather conditions.
 Each tent sleeps two people on surprisingly comfortable single beds (thanks to memory foam toppers) with lots of space for bags and for drying clothes and kit.
 LED lights provide night time visibility and there are drawers for your ‘stuff’.
-For warmth, each tent is fitted with a custom made wood burning stove, keeping things toasty at night.
-It really is a serene way to spend time in the mountains – nighttimes are very special there, with zero light pollution you’ll never have seen the moon and stars shine so brightly.
+For warmth, each tent is fitted with a custom made fuel powered heater that keeps things toasty at night.
+It really is a serene way to spend time in the mountains – night times are very special there, with zero light pollution you’ll never have seen the moon and stars shine so brightly.

 The dining tent is where you’ll spend most of your time whilst in the camp.
 It’s large, warm and serves the most delicious homemade Georgian food.
 Breakfast is a feast – pancakes, omelettes, fresh bread from the stove and other delights await.
 There is an apres ride soup served at 4pm before dinner at 7pm which is again a huge array of traditional cuisine.
 It really is some of the best food we’ve ever had on a trip away – the fact they knock it out in a tent at altitude is nothing short of incredible.